shadowbq/enricher/README.md

 Intenet connectivity for Online Calculators.

+Maxmind dat file location requirement: `/usr/local/lib/share/enricher`

-You need each of the free GeoLite country, city or ASN databases, or a subscription database version.
+You need to download and install each of the free GeoLite country, city or ASN databases, or a subscription database version.

 The last known download locations for the GeoLite database versions are: